strandjs/SOC_Analyst_Labs/courseFiles/Lab_02-toolsAndPlatforms/toolsAndPlatforms.md

 This lab introduces interns to **foundational tools and platforms** used daily in a SOC environment.
 Understanding how data flows from endpoints to security platforms—and how to investigate, triage, and act—is key to being an effective SOC analyst

 ## LimaCharlie Hands-On
-LimaCharlie is a cloud-native EDR and infrastructure-as-a-service platform.
-It collects detailed telemetry from endpoints and allows for custom detection and response rules
+LimaCharlie is a cutting-edge cybersecurity operations and infrastructure platform made to assist security teams in identifying, addressing, and managing threats on a large scale.
+With features designed for security engineers and SOC analysts, it provides an adaptable, API-driven substitute for conventional Endpoint Detection and Response (EDR) systems.

 ## Elastic SIEM Hands-On